Lake Superior's Scenic North Shore

 Gooseberry falls is just one mile north of our usual cabin spot, and hosts a lovely set of waterfalls and trails.
 The walk to the falls is not very far but there are longer hiking trails that move up along the river if you enjoy hiking.
 The trail loops back to the starting point.

 Minnesota State Parks have done an excellent job making great visitor access to the sights they boast.
-The trails are well groomed and maintained, as displayed in the photo on the right, and the visitor centers are educationally centered, featuring history, wildlife and landscape topics.
+The trails are well groomed and maintained, as displayed in the accompanying photo in this section.
+The visitor centers in Minnesota State Parks are educationally centered, featuring history, wildlife and landscape topics.
 I never mind buying State Park stickers for both my vehicles for this reason.

 Just to let you know Northern Minnesota has the highest black bear population in the lower continental United States.
 I only know this because, much to my husbands annoyance, I am terrified of bears and needed to know everything about them during our travels.